 At the 2022 actuarial valuation, the Fund was assessed as 88% funded (87% at the March 2019 valuation).
-This corresponded to a deficit of £167m (2019 valuation: £161m) at that time.
+This corresponded to a deficit of £181m (2016 valuation: £161m) at that time.
 The slight improvement in funding position between 2019 and 2022 is mainly due to investment performance over the inter-valuation period.
 The liabilities have also increased due to a reduction in the future expected investment return, although this has partially been offset by lower-than-expected pay and benefit growth (both over the inter-valuation period and forecast to continue into the long term).
+A new actuarial valuation will be carried out based on assets and liabilities value as of 31 March 2023, with the results expected to be published later in the year.